NicodemusGurion/nicodemusgurion.github.io/_posts/2023-04-13-Was Rutherford a necromancer?.md

 ---
-Title: Was Rutherford a necromancer?
+title: Was Rutherford a necromancer?
-Tags: [Watchtower, History, Necromancy, Doctrine, Jehovah's Witnesses]
+tags: [Watchtower, History, Necromancy, Doctrine, Jehovah's Witnesses]
 ---

 Necromancy, the communication with the spirits of dead people, is strictly condemned in the Bible.
 (Lev 19:31; 20:6;20:27;Deut 18:9-12; Isaiah 18:19)